wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Gather Necessary Information

 Once the location of the record and its custodian have been verified, the office of the court clerk should be contacted for information concerning the in-person record request process.
 In most cases, the requesting party will be required to provide any information needed to facilitate the record search.
-This may include the full name and personal information of the defendant (or parties generally), as well as the case file number and/or docket number of the record, the appellate file number (if applicable).
-Where the record of interest has been deemed confidential or is sealed by court order, the requestor may also be required to provide a court order/subpoena before access is granted.
+This may include the full name and personal information of the defendant (or parties generally), as well as the case file number and/or docket number of the record, and the appellate file number (if applicable).
+Where the record of interest has been deemed confidential or is sealed by court order, the requester may also be required to provide a court order/subpoena before access is granted.

 • Request the Record